MiaAlSaif/EventRequestForm/README.md

 ## Synopsis

 A dynamic web application that lets users submit up to 5 requests for events reservations.
+The form validates all required fields before submitting a request.

 ## Technologies Used